transplanar/cypress-bdd-code-sample/Writeup.md

 7. Write step definitions for implementation details, heavily using reusable code to be housed in the `common-steps.ts`
 8. Ascertain edge cases and prioritize based on fictional user needs and target user personas

+# Approach

+My approach is built upon the principles of developer ergonomics and behavior-driven development.

+## Developer Ergonomics

+At each stage, I try to write tests that are highly readable, even to a non-technical audience.
+I use descriptive function and variable names to make my tests as self-documenting as possible.
+When using more abstract, reusable functions, I ensure there is appropriate annotation (via the JSDocs feature) for other developers to easily reference when they hover over the function or variable.

+## Behavior-Driven Development

+I use a Cucumber-based tool for writing tests.
+Structurally, this means that tests are divided into

+## Reusable Code

+- Make use of Maps and key/value pair lookup

 # Assumptions

 - This is a fictional scenario where the Google calculator app has only recently been created